grivel17/grid-leyout-ztm-ex/README.md

 # HOW TO USE IT?

-Just clone repo and fill free to reuse.
+Just clone repo and feal free to reuse.